 I recently took an unusual a day trip up north of San Pedro with tacogirl.
 To my surprise, she was more adventurous than I could have hoped for and what I thought would be a short trip just over the bridge to Palapa Bar for a cold one, turned into a trip that I will always remember.
 The sometimes harrowing road which she traversed so easily lead us to places that dreams are made of.
 The quietness the serenity and the breath taking beauty just left me in awe of my surroundings.
 There are no photos that could ever depict just how incredible this place was.
 I was pleasantly surprised that the further north we drove the clearer the waters became.
 The colors from mid green to cyan to deep deep blue (completely indescribable ).

 Thank you, Laurie, for an experience of a lifetime – Sperry.

 North Ambergris Caye

 My next adventure came in the form of a last minute invitation to go sailing.
 That is the fun part of island life, it is easy to be spontaneous.
-I got lucky that Shirlee was in charge of her friend Jeff’s guest list on one of the Beymer boats (Ecologic Cats).
-After all who wouldn’t feel lucky drinking a fresh Piña colada (still drinking virgins) and some tasty treats?
+I got lucky that Shirlee was in charge of her friend Jeff’s guest list on one of the Beymer boats Ecologic Cats (now in Roatan).
+After all who wouldn’t feel lucky drinking a fresh Pina colada (I’m still an alcohol drinking virgin) and some tasty treats?
 Their sweet habanero sauce on cream cheese is always a crowd favorite.

-For kicks those of us that stuck close to the boat or stayed on it enjoyed watching Caye Coffee Paul dive off the boat.
-He was quite entertaining and everyone that did not snorkel was very enjoyable to socialize with.
+For kicks, those of us that stuck close to the boat or stayed on it enjoyed watching Caye Coffee Paul dive off the boat.
+He was quite entertaining and everyone that did not snorkel enjoyed socializing with.